Ontario Place: Auditor General's Report

 In December 2024, the Auditor General of Ontario's annual report included analysis of the redevelopment of Ontario Place and described the selection process as "not fair, transparent or accountable."
 It found that the Ford government had frequently broken its own selection rules even though those rules were less stringent than normal provincial procurement standards since it allowed the government to select bids that failed to meet the specified criteria.
 The AG's report further criticized the process for lacking transparency around assessment criteria which discouraged participant investment in the process while officials from the premier's office, ministerial offices, and Infrastructure Ontario communicated with and advised on favoured bidders.
 The report also found that the public cost had gone up by $1.8 billion since the start of the process in 2019 to $2.2 billion.

 The park is profiled in Ali Weinstein's 2024 documentary film Your Tomorrow.

 Venues and facilities

 The park is open daily without admission accessible by the west entrance and the Trillium Park entrance.
 Several venues operate with separate ticketing.
-The eastern entrance is used exclusively for the Budweiser Stage.
+The eastern entrance is used exclusively for the RBC Amphitheatre.

-Budweiser Stage
+RBC Amphitheatre

-Budweiser Stage is a 15,000-person capacity outdoor concert venue.
+RBC Amphitheatre is a 16,000-person capacity outdoor concert venue.
 The stage and the inner seating area is covered by a permanent roof.
 The Stage operates a summer season of popular music concerts.
-It was formerly known as the Molson Amphitheatre.
+It was formerly known as the Molson Amphitheatre and the Budweiser Stage.